-Figure 6-4: Softkey with an arrow opens a submenu
+Figure 5-4: Softkey with an arrow opens a submenu

-- It initiates some kind of action. - Example: Pressing the "Span" key and selecting the "Full Span" menu item restores the full frequency span. - It changes the state of something (like a toggle button).
+- It initiates some kind of action.
+Example: Pressing the "Span" key and selecting the "Full Span" menu item restores the full frequency span. - It changes the state of something (like a toggle button).
 The corresponding menu item turns light blue when its state is "on".
-Example: Pressing the "BW" key and selecting the "RBW: Auto" menu item turns
+Example: Pressing the "BW" key and selecting the "RBW: Auto" menu item turns automatic selection of the resolution bandwidth on and off.

-Figure 6-5: Softkey in the "on" (left) and "off" (right) state
+Figure 5-5: Softkey in the "on" (left) and "off" (right) state